 When you want to show how a whole is divided into parts.

 By understanding these categories and the strengths of each chart type, you can make more informed decisions and create visualizations that are both informative and impactful.
-As you delve deeper, consider exploring Understanding Blockchain Technology for insights into how data is structured and secured in other contexts.
+As you explore tools like autonomous investment agents, you'll see these visualization principles applied to complex financial datasets.

 Next, let's explore some Popular Data Visualization Tools and Libraries that can help you create these charts.